jelmore1674/build-changelog/README.md

     required: false
     default: ''

+  skip_commit:
+    description: Opt out of committing change.
+(Ex.
+You can defer the commit until a later step.)
+    required: false
+    default: 'false'

   token:
     description: The secret value from your GITHUB_TOKEN or another token to access the GitHub API.
 Defaults to the token at `github.token`
     required: true